 PublishDrive only accepts public domain books in certain cases.
 We accept public domain content if it is unique:

 - A new, unique translation - new translations are usually copyrighted and not public domain.
+If your book is a new, unique translation, you don't have to mark it as public domain: select "I have secured the rights from the copyright owner".

 - Contains at least 10 illustrations.
 The illustrations have to be either public domain, or new (in which case, the book won't be public domain).
 The illustrations have to be related to the book's content.